 Location: Hilton Fort Collins

-CE Credit: Conference attendees can earn a maximum of 31.5 hours of CE, out of a total of 63.3 to choose from.
-An additional 6 hours of CE credit can be earned for veterinarians attending the Equine Embryo Transfer Symposium and Wet Lab on Wednesday (additional fee, limited seating).
+CE Credit: Conference attendance plus the pre-conference Equine Embryo Transfer Symposium and Wet Lab on Wednesday (additional fee, limited seating) offers 34.7 hours of CE credit, with a total of 71.3 CE hours to choose from.
 Students will have the opportunity to participate in a lecture and wet lab on Thursday (additional fee, limited seating).

 For additional information email TherioConference@franzmgt.com or call 334.395.4666.

 Thank you to our 2017 Sponsors & Exhibitors

 Veterinarian Equine Embryo Transfer Symposium and Wet Lab

 Student Equine Lecture and Wet Lab

 Exhibitor & Sponsor online registration

 Therio Conference Sponsorship Packages